faramarzmunshi/d2l-nlp/NLP/Introduction.md

 ## Glossary/Words you should know at the end of these introduction notebooks:
 - semantics
-- Syntax
+- syntax
-- Pragmatics
+- pragmatics
 - inflectional endings
-- Morphology
+- morphology
 - morphemes
-- Part of speech
+- part of speech
-- Stemming
+- stemming
 - lexical